 A project plan template is also available for groups to download and use to help plan the timescales for the development of a Neighbourhood Plan.

-During this six-week period the qualifying body must also consult a number of statutory consultees: Northamptonshire County Council; adjoining parish councils; the Homes England; Natural England; The Environment Agency; Historic England; Highways England; relevant voluntary sector organisations; and the District Council.
-The Council will provide a database of those who should be consulted.
+During this six-week period the qualifying body must also consult a number of statutory consultees: adjoining parish councils; Homes England; Natural England; the Environment Agency; Historic England; Highways England; relevant voluntary sector organisations; and the Council.
+The Council will provide groups with a database of those who should be consulted.
+It is usual practice for the qualifying body to pass on details of respondents at Regulation 14 stage to the Council, therefore it is important that they make consultees aware of this under GDPR.
+The Council can advise on this.

-The qualifying body should then consider the responses and possibly revise the proposals in the light of comments received before submitting their plan to Daventry District Council.
+The qualifying body should then consider the responses and possibly revise the proposals in the light of comments received before submitting their plan to West Northamptonshire Council.
+Responses to this and details of informal and formal consultation exercises undertaken should be recorded in a consultation statement.

 The submitted draft Neighbourhood Plan must include: